-The submission must follow CTD format detailed in Pharmacy and Poisons Board guideline for the Registration of Biotherapeutic products .
-The requirements specific to SBP dossiers are as detailed in the Modules below.
+The submission must follow CTD format detailed in Pharmacy and Poisons Board guideline for the Registration of Biotherapeutic products.
+The and Poisons Board Guideline for the Registration of Biotherapeutic products .
+The application form (Annex 1) is the same that for Biotherapeutic products, but should be indicated by the applicant as SBP.